RickStrahl/BlogPosts/2022-09/Running-Multiple-Web-Connection-Applications-on-a-single-Machine/RunningMultipleWebConnectionApplicationsOnASingleMachine.md

   These days with cheap Virtual Machine hosting it's relative easy and cost-effective to completely isolate instances.
 This is not what this post is about, but it's probably the easiest way to run a duplicate site under all situations.

 * **Running Multiple Sites on the Same Server**
-Running multiple instances of the same application on the same server can be more complicated as there may be some resources that can't easily be shared.
-File based Web Connection Server apps isolate very well without much effort, but COM based applications are much more complicated due to COM Server limitations that force a single executable to a COM instance.
-More on this later.
+Running multiple instances of the same application on the same server can be more complicated depending on whether you run in COM or File Mode.
+File mode installations are easily moved and copied and **just work** in new locations.
+COM however is more difficult as COM servers cannot be moved and cannot exist in more than one location - it requires multiple duplicated projects to ensure you can isolate the COM servers for each application.

-The focus of this post is on hosting the same Web Connection application multiple times on a local machine, as the separate machine scenario is really no different than a single server install.
+The focus of this post is on **hosting the same Web Connection application multiple times on a local machine**.
+The separate machine scenario is really no different than a setting up and running a single server which is covered by basic install guidelines.

 ## Copying a Web Connection Web Site
+To continue on I will assume the following scenario:

+* We have a running Web Site
+* I'll use the wcDemo sample application as an example
+* We want to create a second  *Staging* instance of the application

+This is a common scenario, so that you have a Production site to run the live application that is customer facing and you have a staging site that you can copy updates to for testing before taking the updates live.

 ## Multi-Site Scenarios